Clicky

 • Architecture: Requires passing the Architect Registration Exam (ARE)

-• Finance: Certain financial advisors and accountants (e.g., Certified Public Accountants, CPAs)
+• Finance: Certain Financial Advisors and Certified Public Accountants (CPAs)

 Key Considerations for Licensed Professions: